PabloDesiderioFlores/wunderfleet/README.md

 # wunderfleet
 Challenge assignment

-Some Libraries use it by this challenge.
+Some Libraries use it in this challenge.

 * rxJava
 * rxAndroid